marcduiker/azure-functions-university/lessons/typescript/durable-functions/advanced/advanced-patterns-lesson.md

    }
    ```

-4. The first building block of the Orchestrator Function is to iterate over the array that we received as input.
-In case the input is empty we will log a corresponding message:
+4. The first building block of the new Orchestrator Function is to iterate over the input array.
+In case that the input is empty we log a corresponding warning message:

    ```typescript
    const orchestrator = df.orchestrator(function* (context) {